designorlando/designorlando.github.io/README.md

   unfilled: true # If the talk hasn't been filled yet
 ```

+For talks that *are* scheduled, add a `next: true` to the list of data.

 ## Build

 - Run `middleman build` (or `./bin/middleman build`) *before* pushing up your changes